stsewd/tree-sitter-rst/README.md

 - Validate names of footnotes and citations https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html#footnote-references
 - Parse external hyperlinks
 - Enumerated lists that begin with `(` -> (1)
-- Lists with empty elements
+- Allow lists with empty elements
 - Validate length of adornments in sections? (the spec doesn't mention this)
 - Tables (maybe implemented without validations?)
 - Indentation
 - Multi-line bodies
-- Allow to group different markup blocks
 - Group all chars as text?
-- Add fields?
+- Add fields in the grammar?

 # Design notes